 Day 1: Explore Billings, Montana

-When planning your Southeast Montana itinerary, try to get a morning flight so you have time to explore the vibrant little town of Billings.
+When planning your Southeast Montana itinerary, try to get a morning flight into Billings so you have time to explore this vibrant little town.
 First, you’ll want to fuel up.
 Stop by the Fieldhouse, a farm-to-table restaurant near downtown with a tasty lunch menu.
-Then run next door to the sister coffee shop, The Annex, for some cold brew if you are running on low steam or a sweet treat.
+Then run next door to the sister coffee shop, The Annex, for some cold brew if you are running on low steam or you’re craving a sweet treat.

 Next, head over to The Spoke Shop and rent a bike for the afternoon.
 I’d suggest choosing a small SUV for your rental car so you can fit a bike or two in the back.

 Billings has an awesome network of bike paths called the Heritage Trail System that offers widespread views of the city and diverse riding.
 If you prefer dirt, head to Zimmerman Park, which is where we went.
-There were a few tricky spots I had to get off the bike, but overall, the trail along the rim was friendly to beginners, like myself.
+There were a few tricky spots I had to walk, but overall, the trail along the rim was friendly to beginners, like myself.

 If you prefer paved trails, Swords Rimrock Park will be your better bet, offering similar views to Zimmerman along with a few historical and sacred Native American sites.
 These two parks are also great places to view the sunset.